 With such varied output across these diverse transcription service categories, it is obvious that each one will suit different project types.
 You must cautiously judge which type of transcription will provide you the best ROI as the contents of your transcript can differ widely across transcription types.
 As a general rule:

 Certain types of transcriptions seem to be more suitable for specific industries.
 However, choosing the appropriate transcription type is merely the beginning of the process.
 To know which transcription suits your requirement and get the most precise and appropriate transcriptions, contact us at GMR Transcription.
-Our team of expert transcribers have a quick turnaround time and can develop accurate transcriptions at affordable rates.
+Our team of expert transcribers has a quick turnaround time and can develop accurate transcriptions at affordable rates.